 This course covers the law of California marital property.
 Topics include general principles of classifying marital property, management and control of community property, division of community property upon dissolution or death, and the property rights of putative or meretricious spouses.
 This course counts toward completion of the California Bar Subject Requirement.
-Prerequisite: Property (4 units).
+Prerequisites: Property I and II (6 units) or Property (4 units).